thedatatribune/IPL-Analysis/README.md

 ---
-Here is the _folder structure conventions_ for the master branch of this project:
+Here is the _folder structure conventions_ for the dataset-defination branch of this project:

 ```
     .